-Working with topic sentences can help you focus and structure your text, and make it more reader friendly as well.
+Topic sentences make your text easier for the reader to read and understand, and working with them also helps you focus and structure your text.
 A topic sentence is a sentence which captures the essence of a paragraph – the most central issue, the aspect that is unique about this particular paragraph.
 The topic sentence is often the very first sentence of the paragraph, indicating to your reader what the paragraph is about.

 What is a Topic Sentence?

 To explain what a topic sentence is, we first have to outline the two basic principles of paragraphing.
 First, each paragraph in a text should address one topic or aspect (and not several at the same time).
 Second, each paragraph should have a specific purpose and add something new to the text.